 - books to read or puzzles and board games to do with others, a knitting basket with more sweaters and socks and mittens being made

 - Candles, fire in the fireplace if you have one.
 Electrical fireplaces are a nice option.
-There are so many beautiful smelling candles and they come in so many sizes, and colours that you will find your few favorites.
+There are so many beautiful smelling candles and they come in so many sizes, and colours that you will find your few favourites.

-Ceramic and porcelain mugs and plates for treats
+Ceramic and porcelain mugs and plates for treats when it’s time to hygge.

 The hygge living is steeped in a simple minimal type lifestyle with items being passed on or passed down to family and or friends as they create their own new living arrangements.
 Grandma and Great-grandmas teacups or mugs can be passed down to keep them in the family and everyone is encouraged to use and enjoy the past lives through them.
 The same goes for pastry platters or cake plates.